-Source: David Meade, ACMC, pastors' mission trip to Turkey, 2000
+Source: David Meade, Used for a pastors' mission trip to Turkey

 Quotes on the Church's Global Responsibility

 "His purpose for the church was to continue what He began with Israel.
 God wants to redeem a lost world."
 Henry Blackaby, Fresh Encounter, p.
 68